davilayang/compose-jupyter/README.md

 # using pip requirements in "requirements-colab.txt"

 make build-pyspark
-# builds a image with tag local/jupyter:pyspark using req
+# builds a image with tag local/jupyter:pyspark
 # using default pip requirements in "requirements.txt"

 make build-tensorflow